demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 The messaging endpoint needs to be: `<CORTEX-XSOAR-URL>/instance/execute/<INTEGRATION-INSTANCE-NAME>`, e.g. `https://my.demisto.live/instance/execute/teams`

-The integration instance name, `teams` in this example, needs to be configured in the [Configure Microsoft Teams on Demisto](#configure-microsoft-teams-on-demisto) step.
+The integration instance name, `teams` in this example, needs to be configured in the [Configure Microsoft Teams on Cortex XSOAR](#configure-microsoft-teams-on-cortex-xsoar) step.

-The port to be configured in [Configure Microsoft Teams on Demisto](#configure-microsoft-teams-on-demisto) step should be any available port that is not used by another service.
+The port to be configured in [Configure Microsoft Teams on Cortex XSOAR](#configure-microsoft-teams-on-cortex-xsoar) step should be any available port that is not used by another service.

 In addition, make sure ***Instance execute external*** is enabled.